Opioid Addiction and Dependence, A True Story

 Stronger Medication Added

 After two long, painful years of appeals to the Texas Worker's Commission, wading his way through the required paperwork, the worker lost his case against the insurance company representing Worker's Compensation.
-They refused to approve the surgical procedure prescribed by an orthopedic doctor.
+They refused to approve the surgical procedure prescribed by an orthopedic surgeon.

 During those two years of waiting, the patient developed an increasing tolerance to the effectiveness of the medication he took daily.
-With no other medical solution, the Pain Management Specialist steadily increased the doses and types of pain killers prescribed to keep the patient mobile and able to hold down a job.
+With no other medical solution, the Pain Management Specialist steadily increased the doses and types of pain killers prescribed to keep the patient mobile and able to hold down a full-time job.

 The Effects of Medication